 The outdoors presents another risk, especially for physically compromised rabbits.
 Any rabbit unable to completely clean her fur of urine or feces is vulnerable to fly strike, a life-threatening condition.
 Prevention entails once or twice a dayexamination of high risk rabbits, and regular cleaning and drying of wet or soiled fur.

-Other insects threaten an outdoor rabbit.
+Other insects threaten rabbits living outside.
 Fleas, if allowed to infest the backyard, may subject a rabbit to flea anemia.
 In some areas, myxomatosis, a deadly virus, may be transmitted to domestic rabbits by biting insects.

 Finally, an insidious danger to an outdoor-only rabbit is inattention from his caretaker.
 Even though the rabbit is fed, watered, and sheltered, infrequent observation and handling may cause health problems to go unnoticed until too late.